KakarlaRakeshNaidu/nutritrack/README.md

 All use the shared redacted error envelope and server request ID.
 Upstream bodies, raw provider output, credentials, SQL, and image buffers are never logged.

-The credential-free Phase 9 suite is part of the ordinary server test command.
+The credential-free AI suite is part of the ordinary server test command.
 The bounded live transport/no-persistence harness is deliberately separate because it consumes configured provider calls and touches a temporary owned database schema: